Glomerulonephritis can be caused by various disorders, such as infections, an inherited genetic disorder, or autoimmune disorders.

 Diagnosis is based on tests of blood and urine and sometimes imaging tests, a biopsy of the kidneys, or both.

-People often need to restrict salt and protein intake and take diuretics or antibiotics until kidney function improves.
+People often need to restrict salt and protein intake and take diuretics, antibiotics, or immunosuppressants until kidney function improves.

 (See also Overview of Kidney Filtering Disorders Overview of Kidney Filtering Disorders Each kidney contains about 1 million filtering units (glomeruli).
 The glomeruli are made up of many microscopic clusters of tiny blood vessels (capillaries) with small pores.
 These blood vessels... read more .)